 If you need to, you're more than welcome to drop your dress, shoes, jewellery, etc. off (or arrive early to your appointment to drop everything off) and get changed at my studio, to save some time.

 I have a beautiful, private lounge area with a full-length mirror and hooks to hang your dress, so you can get changed and leave straight from Mirror MIrror.

 Definitely!
 If you have a makeup idea in mind, it's important to make sure you actually like that look on yourself.
 Or, if you're not sure what you want, it gives us time to work on a look that you'll love.

 If you're short on time on the day, a trial will allow you to know exactly what makeup look you want on the actual day, so you can get in and get out!

 I also recommend a spray tan trial 24-48 hours before your makeup trial, and it's a good idea to also have your hair trial on the same day as your makeup trial.

 For the actual formal: 36-48 hours in advance, to avoid tan rubbing off onto your dress.

 For your tan/makeup trial: 24-48 hours in advance.

-I use a range of brands including MAC Cosmetics, Too Faces, NARS, Hourglass, Urban Decay, PONi Cosmetics, Shanghai Suzy, Laura Mercier, Elementwo, Esmi Skin Minerals and Embryolisse.
+I use a range of brands including Giorgio Armani, MAC Cosmetics, Too Faced, NARS, Hourglass, Urban Decay, Laura Mercier, Elementwo, Esmi Skin Minerals PONi Cosmetics and Embryolisse.